clearcare/retemplate/README.md

 Referenced variables must be absent of whitespace.

+### Default Values
+If you want a failure to retrieve a value to not cause a failure to render a template, you can provide a default value by using the special `rtpl_default` argument in the URI.
+Consider this bit of template:

+    rtpl://secrets-manager/key?rtpl_default=Blah

+In this case, if the secrets-manager store fails to find the key, it will use the provided default value of "Blah" instead.

 ### Example
 Let's consider a case where you need to configure an agent with an API key, but that API key varies depending on which environment your system runs in.
 Further, let's say you have a script on the server that, when run, emits the name of the environment, and that environment name is then used to look up the API key in AWS Secrets Manager.